-Evading Arrest Lawyer in Los Angeles, CA
+Evading Arrest Lawyer in Los Angeles

 How Evading Arrest is Defined Under California Law

 The gravity of the evading arrest charge can also depend on other aspects.

 If the individual is driving recklessly while fleeing a police officer,

 and while doing so, shows disregard for the safety of others and property,

 the individual can be charged with a violation of California Vehicle Code

 2800.2.
 It could be charged as a

 misdemeanor or a felony depending on how dangerous the actions of the driver were.